kyma-project/community/docs/guidelines/content-guidelines/00-content-strategy.md

 ## Purpose and Audience

 This content strategy focuses on the publicly available documentation for the open-source [Kyma project](https://kyma-project.io).
-The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma) and it's written in [Markdown](https://daringfireball.net/projects/markdown/).
+The source of the documentation displayed on the website is stored in [GitHub](https://github.com/kyma-project/kyma) and [Kyma modules](https://kyma-project.io/#/06-modules/README)' repositories.
+The content is written in [Markdown](https://daringfireball.net/projects/markdown/).

 The assumed readers of this guide and contributors to the documentation have some basic knowledge of technical writing.